Resonance Grants

 Enhancing France and Australia Cultural Journeys

-The inaugural Resonance Grants program — the first grant scheme of its kind between France and Australia — is dedicated to visual‑arts projects and research initiatives that foster collaboration between France and Australia.
+The Resonance Grants program - the first grant scheme of its kind between France and Australia - is dedicated to visualarts projects and research initiatives that foster collaboration between France and Australia.

 This program specifically aims to:

-Facilitate curatorial research trips between the two countries, enabling France-based and French curators in Australia, and Australia-based and Australian curators in France to deepen their understanding of each other’s art ecosystems.
+Facilitate curatorial research trips between the two countries, enabling France-based and French curators to travel to Australia, and Australia-based and Australian curators to travel to France to deepen their understanding of each other’s art ecosystems and develop future collaborations.

 Eligibility Criteria